TonyXu214/learncpp/README.md

 - Unnamed namespaces will also keep program-defined types (something we’ll discuss in a later lesson) local to the file, something for which there is no alternative equivalent mechanism to do
 - An **inline namespace** is a namespace that is typically used to version content

+### Chapter 8

+Control flow introduction
+- The specific sequence of statements that the CPU executes is called the program’s execution path
+- straight-line program.
+Straight-line programs take the same path (execute the same statements in the same order) every time they are run.
+- C++ provides a number of different control flow statements (also called flow control statements), which are statements that allow the programmer to change the normal path of execution through the program
+- A conditional statement is a statement that specifies whether some associated statement(s) should be executed or not
+- Consider putting single statements associated with an if or else in blocks (particularly while you are learning).
+More experienced C++ developers sometimes disregard this practice in favor of tighter vertical spacing.

+Constexpr if statements
+- constexpr if statement, which requires the conditional to be a constant expression.
+The conditional of a constexpr-if-statement will be evaluated at compile-time.
+- Favor constexpr if statements over non-constexpr if statements when the conditional is a constant expression.

+Switch statement basics
+- Compared to the original if statement, the switch statement has the advantage of only evaluating the expression once (making it more efficient)
+- The one restriction is that the condition must evaluate to an integral type or an enumerated type

+Switch fallthrough and scoping
+- Use the [[fallthrough]] attribute (along with a null statement) to indicate intentional fallthrough.
+- initialization of variables does require the definition to execute at runtime (since the value of the initializer must be determined at that point).
+Initialization of variables is disallowed in any case that is not the last case (because the initializer could be jumped over, which would leave the variable uninitialized)
+- If defining variables used in a case statement, do so in a block inside the case.

+Goto statements
+- unconditional jumps are implemented via a goto statement, and the spot to jump to is identified through use of a statement label
+- Statement labels utilize a third kind of scope: function scope, which means the label is visible throughout the function even before its point of declaration.
+- The goto statement and its corresponding statement label must appear in the same function.
+- note that statement labels must be associated with a statement (hence their name: they label a statement).
+Because the end of the function had no statement, we had to use a null statement so we had a statement to label
+- Avoid goto statements (unless the alternatives are significantly worse for code readability).

+Introduction to loops and while statements
+- Favor while(true) for intentional infinite loops.
+- Favor while loops over do-while when given an equal choice.

+For statements
+- Avoid operator!= when doing numeric comparisons in the for-loop condition.
+- Defining multiple variables (in the init-statement) and using the comma operator (in the end-expression) is acceptable inside a for statement.
+- Prefer for loops over while loops when there is an obvious loop variable.
+- Prefer while loops over for loops when there is no obvious loop variable.

+Break and Continue
+- Use break and continue when they simplify your loop logic.
+- Use early returns when they simplify your function’s logic.

+Halts
+- A halt is a flow control statement that terminates the program.
+In C++, halts are implemented as functions (rather than keywords), so our halt statements will be function calls
+- std::exit() is a function that causes the program to terminate normally.
+Normal termination means the program has exited in an expected way
+- Note that the term normal termination does not imply anything about whether the program was successful
+- std::exit() performs a number of cleanup functions.
+First, objects with static storage duration are destroyed.
+Then some other miscellaneous file cleanup is done if any files were used.
+Finally, control is returned back to the OS, with the argument passed to std::exit() used as the status code
+- The std::exit() function does not clean up local variables in the current function or up the call stack.
+- A few notes here about std::atexit() and the cleanup function: First, because std::exit() is called implicitly when main() terminates, this will invoke any functions registered by std::atexit() if the program exits that way.
+Second, the function being registered must take no parameters and have no return value.
+Finally, you can register multiple cleanup functions using std::atexit() if you want, and they will be called in reverse order of registration (the last one registered will be called first
+- The std::abort() function causes your program to terminate abnormally.
+Abnormal termination means the program had some kind of unusual runtime error and the program couldn’t continue to run.
+For example, trying to divide by 0 will result in an abnormal termination. std::abort() does not do any cleanup
+- The std::terminate() function is typically used in conjunction with exceptions (we’ll cover exceptions in a later chapter).
+Although std::terminate can be called explicitly, it is more often called implicitly when an exception isn’t handled (and in a few other exception-related cases).
+By default, std::terminate() calls std::abort()
+- The short answer is “almost never”.
+Destroying local objects is an important part of C++ (particularly when we get into classes), and none of the above-mentioned functions clean up local variables.
+Exceptions are a better and safer mechanism for handling error cases
+- Only use a halt if there is no safe way to return normally from the main function.
+If you haven’t disabled exceptions, prefer using exceptions for handling errors safely.